localstack-dotnet/localstack-dotnet-client/README.md

 * ==== Default Values ====
 * LocalStackHost: localhost
 * UseSsl: false
-* UseLegacyPorts: false (Set true if your LocalStack version is 0.11.5 or above)
+* UseLegacyPorts: false (Set true if your LocalStack version is 0.11.4 or below)
 * EdgePort: 4566 (It doesn't matter if use legacy ports)
 * ==== Custom Values ====
 * var configOptions = new ConfigOptions("mylocalhost", false, false, 4566);